 Having a baby changed the way my wife and I do some things around our home.
 Time and money have both become a little more precious than they were before.
 One way we save money is by making our own baby food.
 Sure, it takes a little more time than buying a dozen jars at the store, but making your own baby food can be a cost effective and healthier alternative than buying store bought brands.
 And it might not take as much time as you think – especially if you make large batches and freeze some of it into single serving size portions.
 Here is how we make homemade baby food.

 How to Make Homemade Baby Food

-Homemade baby food is a fun project that saves money, and more importantly, gives you the peace of mind of knowing what your baby is eating.
+Homemade baby food is a fun project and way that saves money, and more importantly, gives you the peace of mind of knowing what your baby is eating.
 Make sure to choose the freshest produce, meats, and dairy for your baby.
 I prefer organic and/or locally bought foods.